 Investing in Welwyn Hatfield

-We are still investing significant amounts of capital in our buildings and land, to continue improving Welwyn Hatfield as a place to live, work and shop.
-These include some major investments:
+We continue to invest significant amounts of capital in our buildings and land, to continue improving Welwyn Hatfield as a place to live, work and shop.
+These include some major investments in 2016/17: